andreatramacere/jetset/README.md

      - https://github.com/andreatramacere/jetset/archive/stable.tar.gz

+   - Uncompress the  archive  `jetset-stable.tar.gz`

+   - cd to  the dir `jetset-stable`

 ### Installation using Anaconda (suggested method)
  - I suggest to use anaconda and python3
  - https://www.anaconda.com/download/

- - Uncompress the  archive  `jetset-stable.tar.gz`
- - cd to  the dir `jetset-stable`

  - ##### Install requirements

-    * Linux/MAC : run on the command line
+    run on the command line:
+    - `conda config --add channels astropy`
-        - `while read requirement; do conda install --yes $requirement; done < requirements.txt`
+    - `conda install --file requirements.txt`

-    * Windows   : run on the command line
-        - ` FOR /F "delims=~" %f in (requirements.txt) DO conda install --yes "%f"`
+    if anaconda fails to install swig, you can try one of the following alternative [methods](swig.md)

  - ##### Install JetSeT:
    run on the command line:
      * `python setup.py clean`
      * `python setup.py install`

 **run all the examples outside of the installation dir**